Kernix13/beginner-git-commands/README.md

 > Please commit your changes or stash them before you switch branches. <br>
 > Aborting

 The `stash` command is an advanced command IMO, so run `git add .` and `git commit -m "message"` before switching to a different branch.
 I did that, switched back, then ran `git push` and there was nothing on my Github page???
+I forgot to switch back to master to push!!!

 Once the PR is merged, you generally delete your branch and switch back to the master branch.
 To delete a branch use `git branch -d branch_name`.
 If you get this error when trying to delete a branch: